ostad-ai/Computer-Graphics/README.md

 13) **Two-dimensional cellular automata** are mentioned here.
 2D CAs are used for creating patterns and simulating some simple life forms.
 Here, Python codes are used to creating some patterns with CAs.
 14) **Perlin noise from scratch:** We review Perlin noise and then implement it in Python.
 Perlin noise is used in Computer Graphics for creating terrains, mountains, clouds, and etc.
 15) **Line segments and their intersections:** A *line segment* is a part of a *line* limited by two *endpoints*.
 Here, we review the *parametric form* of line segments and express the formulas to compute the intersection points of line segments.
 16) **Circles and their intersections:** Three forms for representing circles are mentioned here.
-Based on the *Cartesian coordinates* form of circles, we state the formulas to find the intersection points between circle.
+Based on the *Cartesian coordinates* form of circles, we state the formulas to find the intersection points between circles.